helm/charts/stable/sugarcrm/README.md

 # SugarCRM

+This Chart is now Deprecated.
+Please use SuiteCRM instead.

 [SugarCRM](https://www.sugarcrm.com) offers the most innovative, flexible and affordable CRM in the market and delivers the best all-around value of any CRM.

 ## TL;DR;